xuhdev/homepage-octopress-old/source/_posts/2012-03-14-use-editorconfig-to-maintain-consistent-coding-styles-between-different-editors-and-ides.markdown

 categories: [Development, Editor, IDE, Coding Style]
 ---

-Usually for a project with more than one developers involved, it is essentially important for the project to define and maintain a consistent [coding style][].
+Usually for a project with more than one developer involved, it is essentially important for the project to define and maintain a consistent [coding style][].
 Most code editors and IDEs, such as [Vim][], [Emacs][], [Code::Blocks][], provide settings related to coding styles, such as the width of tab, the size of